See below for an array of people doing wonderful things, various projects, and businesses and charities that make a positive difference.

 Alexandra and Sjanie offer period-positive resources and learning materials, for ways to understand, embrace and work with the menstrual cycle.
 Their work was incredibly healing and informative for me, and they are part of a wider movement of “menstrual activism,” much of which aims to break taboos, stop period shaming, and improve resources and information worldwide for anyone who menstruates or knows someone who does.
 Their ethos and teachings also include menarche and menopause, and examine cultural attitudes to these under a careful light.
 Very powerful and important work!

 A charity which works to improve quality of life for bisexual people of all kinds; by challenging biphobia, increasing bisexual visibility, creating Bi Pride events, and educating the public through various media.
 See this link for their listing on LGBT consortium.
 You can also find them on facebook, and on twitter.
 I was involved in starting this off, and have been amazed to see how the wonderful Bi Pride team have taken it from strength to strength, with vigour, clarity and sensitivity.
-See the Bi Pride UK Website https://biprideuk.org/about/ for details about what they are currently doing to support those who experience attraction beyond gender.
+See the Bi Pride UK Website https://biprideuk.org/about/ for details about what they are currently doing to support those who experience attraction beyond gender / beyond one gender.

 As their website states, THE CLARE PROJECT “is a self-supporting transgender support and social group based in Brighton and Hove, open to anyone wishing to explore issues around gender identity.”
 The website highlights the Clare Project‘s own activities, and also “gives quick and easy links to other trans groups and organisations.”
 A valuable resource.